-For today’s post, I wanted to share my review of the Jeffree Star x Shane Dawson Conspiracy and Mini Controversy palettes.
+For today’s post, I wanted to share my review of the JSC Conspiracy and Mini Controversy palettes.
 Both Conspiracy and Mini Controversy with the new shade Put It Back will be restocked on June 19th (supposedly).
-For those that are on the fence of purchasing the palettes from the Shane Dawson collaboration, hopefully, this review will be helpful.
+For those that are on the fence about purchasing the palettes from the collaboration, hopefully, this review will be helpful.

-Before I dive into the review, I wanted to give some background on the Jeffree Star x Shane Dawson collaboration.
-Back in 2018, Shane Dawson did a documentary series on Jeffree called The Secret World of Jeffree Star.
-In this series, Shane focuses on the life and career of Jeffree, and they discuss a potential collaboration.
-From there, Shane starts another documentary series The Beautiful World of Jeffree Star that follows the planning and design of the Conspiracy Collection.
+Before I dive into the review, I wanted to give some background on the collaboration.
+Back in 2018, a documentary series called The Secret World of Jeffree Star was released.
+This series focused on the life and career of Jeffree, and a potential collaboration was discussed.
+From there, another documentary series The Beautiful World of Jeffree Star followed the planning and design of the Conspiracy Collection.
 The series has 8 episodes, 6 of which were released before the collection dropped on November 1st 2019.
-Many fans including myself watched the series from the beginning and for me, seeing how an entire makeup collection is created from the initial suggestion of a collaboration to picking out colors, testing the first shades, designing the packaging, and the final reveal made it more special.
+Many fans watched the series from the beginning and for me, seeing how an entire makeup collection is created from the initial suggestion of a collaboration to picking out colors, testing the first shades, designing the packaging, and the final reveal made it more special.
 The final 2 episodes focus on launch day and include deleted scenes.
-If you have not already, I definitely recommend watching both of Shane’s series as you learn more about Jeffree and also how the Conspiracy Collection came to be.

 Now for the review!
 First I will begin with the Conspiracy palette as that is the main focus of the collection.
 Conspiracy has 18 shades with 11 mattes and 7 shimmers.
 The shades include: